Wilfrid Israel: The relevant three weeks

-On the same day Anglo-Jewry leaders representing the CGJ, meet in London with Sir Michael Bruce and request him to immediately go to Berlin, meet with Wilfrid Israel and other leaders "… who are only awaiting the arrival of a messenger to transmit reports on the treatment of our people.”
+On the same day Anglo-Jewry leaders representing the CGJ, meet in London with Sir Michael Bruce and request him to immediately go to Berlin, meet with Wilfrid Israel and other leaders "... who are only awaiting the arrival of a messenger to transmit reports on the treatment of our people."

 On Nov.
 15th, Wilfrid cabled the Council for German Jewry with details of the problems facing the community, and proposed the immediate rescue of German-Jewish children and young people up to the age of seventeen.

 The pogroms and the incarceration of many more young Jews, sent Wilfrid back to the British Embassy on Nov.
-17th, on behalf of the Reichsvertretung, to ask formally that Britain do all possible ‘to accelerate the emigration of Jews from Germany, [and particularly those who had been driven from their homes – about ten to fifteen thousand – and install them in temporary camps whence they could be evacuated in due course to their country of destination’.
+17th, on behalf of the Reichsvertretung, to ask formally that Britain do all possible 'to accelerate the emigration of Jews from Germany, and particularly those who had been driven from their homes – about ten to fifteen thousand – and install them in temporary camps whence they could be evacuated in due course to their country of destination'.

-An Anglo-Jewish deputation led by Lord Samuel, and which included Chaim Weizmann, Lionel de Rothschild and the Chief Rabbi of the UK, Joseph Herman Hertz, hastily put together a petition based on the cable and went to see the Prime Minister, Neville Chamberlain.
-His initial response was non-committal, but the proposals were debated at a cabinet meeting on the following day.
+An Anglo-Jewish deputation led by Lord Samuel, which included Chaim Weizmann, Lionel de Rothschild and the Chief Rabbi of the UK, Joseph Herman Hertz, hastily put together a petition based on the cable and went to see the Prime Minister, Neville Chamberlain.
+His initial response was non-committal, but the proposals were debated at a cabinet meeting the following day.
 No leading British Jew was prepared to risk visiting Germany, but here Wilfrid Israel's connections with the Quakers paid off.
 A delegation of Quakers headed by Bertha Bracey visited Germany to verify the willingness of German parents to part with their children.
 They met with Wilfrid Israel who introduced them to the heads of the Frauenbund, the German Jewish women's organisation with branches all over the country.
 Together, Quakers and Jews visited the Jewish communities all over the country and reported back to the British Home Office (in charge of immigration to Britain).
 One of the Quakers returned to London within days.
 His report made it clear that German Jewry wanted help for emigration, not relief on the spot.